Alim Qasimov: Musical career

-Over time, Qasimov's style had developed to include not only traditional Azerbaijani music and mugham, but also ashiq, a rural bardic tradition with roots in Turkey, Azerbaijan and the Azeri region of Iran.
-In addition, he was influenced by artists from other disciplines, placing particular importance on Qawwali singer Nusrat Fateh Ali Khan: "When I heard him in concert many doors were opened for me and many questions answered".
-His success was all the more impressive for he had broken from the traditional style of mugham and brought his own interpretation to the genre.
-He saw this as a way of showing mugham to a wider audience and making it relevant to contemporary society, saying: "The world in which we live changes daily.
+Over time, Qasimov's style had developed to include not only traditional Azerbaijani music and mugham, but also ashiq, a rural bardic tradition with roots in Turkey, Azerbaijan, and the Azeri region of Iran.
+In addition, he was influenced by artists from other disciplines, placing particular importance on Qawwali singer Nusrat Fateh Ali Khan: "When I heard him in concert, many doors were opened for me and many questions answered".
+His success was all the more impressive because he had broken from the traditional style of mugham and brought his own interpretation to the genre.
+He saw this as a way of showing mugham to a wider audience and making it relevant to contemporary society, saying, "The world in which we live changes daily.
 Music has to lend emotional expression to this vitality.
 I accommodate that by seeking out new paths and interpretations".
-Similarly he revolutionised the strict mugham instrumentation, introducing his own improvisation and including new sounds such as the double-reeded balaban (also known as a duduk), the clarinet and the nagara, a metal-bodied drum.
-Additionally, he remained conscious of the need to modernise when choosing his ensemble; mixing older, experienced players with younger, more dynamic musicians.
+Similarly he revolutionized the strict mugham instrumentation, introducing his own improvisation and including new sounds such as the double-reeded balaban (also known as a duduk), the clarinet and the nagara, a metal-bodied drum.
+Additionally, he remained conscious of the need to modernize when choosing his ensemble, mixing older, experienced players with younger, more dynamic musicians.